Why a NASA satellite that scientists and farmers rely on may be destroyed on purpose

 Three other academic scientists who use data from the missions confirmed that they, too, have been contacted with questions related to mission termination.
 All three asked for anonymity because they are concerned that speaking about the mission termination plans publicly could endanger the jobs of the NASA employees who contacted them.

-Presidential budget proposals are wish-lists that often bear little resemblance to final Congressional budgets.
-The Orbiting Carbon Observatory missions have already received funding from Congress through the end of the 2025 fiscal year, which ends September 30th.
-Draft budgets that Congress is currently considering for next year keep NASA funding basically flat.
-But it's not clear if these specific missions will receive funding again, or if Congress will pass a budget before current funding expires on September 30.
+Presidential budget proposals are wish lists that often bear little resemblance to final congressional budgets.
+The Orbiting Carbon Observatory missions have already received funding from Congress through the end of the 2025 fiscal year, which ends Sept.
+30. Draft budgets that Congress is currently considering for next year keep NASA funding basically flat.
+But it's not clear whether these specific missions will receive funding again, or if Congress will pass a budget before current funding expires on Sept.
+30.

 Last week, NASA announced it will consider proposals from private companies and universities that are willing to take on the cost of maintaining the device that is attached to the International Space Station, as well as another device that measures ozone in the atmosphere.

-"Congress has the power of the purse, not Trump or Vought," said Rep. Zoe Lofgren (D-CA), one of the authors of the letter and the ranking Democrat on the House Space, Science and Technology subcommittee in an email to NPR.
+"Congress has the power of the purse, not Trump or Vought," said Rep. Zoe Lofgren, D-Calif., one of the authors of the letter and the ranking Democrat on the House Committee on Science, Space and Technology in an email to NPR.
 "Eliminating funds or scaling down the operations of Earth-observing satellites would be catastrophic and would severely impair our ability to forecast, manage, and respond to severe weather and climate disasters.
 The Trump administration is forcing the proposed cuts in its FY26 budget request on already appropriated FY25 funds.
 This is illegal."

 The missions are called Orbiting Carbon Observatories because they were originally designed to measure carbon dioxide in the atmosphere.
 But soon after they launched, scientists realized that they were also accidentally measuring plant growth on Earth.